EktaMehra/PlanIt/README.md

 [Deployed PlanIt Application](https://planitbyem-195a427d54d7.herokuapp.com/)

 ## Project Overview
-!Mockup (responsive page screenshot)
-PlanIt is an intuitive event management platform that allows users to create, manage, and book events effortlessly.
-Whether you're an event organizer or an attendee, PlanIt streamlines the process of event discovery, registration, and management.
+PlanIt is an intuitive event management platform designed to make creating, managing, and attending events effortless.
+Whether you're an event organizer planning your next big event or an attendee looking for exciting opportunities, PlanIt simplifies every step of the process.

+**For Organizers:**
+Create events with comprehensive details like name, description, date, time, location, and category.
+Manage your events easily with options to edit, update, or delete them.
+Access your personalized "My Events" section to keep track of everything you've created.

+**For Attendees:**
+Explore a wide variety of events, filtered by name or category.
+View detailed event descriptions, dates, and locations.
+Seamlessly book your spot at any event with an easy-to-use booking form.
+PlanIt features a responsive and user-friendly design that ensures a smooth experience across devices.
+The platform also prioritizes accessibility and ease of use, with functionalities like:

+- Search and Filtering: Quickly find events by keywords or categories using dynamic search functionality.
+- Authentication System: Secure login and registration ensure a personalized and safe experience for users.
+- Event Management Dashboard: For logged-in users, managing events has never been easier.
+- Modern UI/UX Design: A clean, visually appealing interface with interactive elements to enhance user engagement.

+Whether you're creating memories or discovering new experiences, PlanIt ensures a seamless and efficient journey for all.

 # Objective